oroinc/documentation/user/back-office/activities/tasks/create-tasks.rst

 .. begin_create_task

-In the Oro application, you can create tasks in a number of ways.
+In the Oro application, you can create tasks in several ways.
 In the following sections, you will learn how to:

 .. contents:: :local: